larsmaxfield/maplibre-xy/README.md

     ...
 ```

-Especially useful for responsibly showing the whole map when `renderWorldCopies=false`.
+This is especially useful for responsibly showing the whole map when `renderWorldCopies=false`.

 #### Customize